David-Grim/CSE183-project/README.md

 its album, and its artist from the database.
 This information, along with 4 links relating to comment actions are passed to song.html in a dict. song.html displays the relevant data using YATL.

 song.html also loads the js/comments.js file containing a vue instance.
-On intitialization, the vue instance makes an axios get request for the comments associated with the song.
+On initialization, the vue instance makes an axios get request for the comments associated with the song.
 The controller queries all top level comments directed at a line of lyrics for that song and then recursively queries all comments that are a reply to a comment it has already queried.
 A list of lists of comments is generated that contains all comments that have been made on that song page in a format that reflects the structure in which they should be displayed.
-This list of lists is called 'annotations' and returned to the vue object where it is interpretted as an array of arrays of objects.
+This list of lists is called 'annotations' and returned to the vue object where it is interpreted as an array of arrays of objects.

-song.html uses YATL to loop through the lines of the song and then initializes LyricLineComponents by passing it the line text, a javascript reference to the appropriate subarray of the annotations array, and lyric line number.
+song.html uses YATL to loop through the lines of the song and then initializes LyricLineComponents by passing it the line text, a javascript reference to the appropriate sub-array of the annotations array, and lyric line number.
 LyricLineComponent is a vue component within the vue app of js/comments.js that displays the line, highlights it if there are comments, and when clicked it displays all of that line's comments as well as a button that allows the user to make a new (top_level)comment.